rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 In this example, observe that

 * On line 6, we import the algorithm we want to load.
-* On line 12-14, we use the :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.load_config` method to restore the hyperparameters that were used during the experiment.
+* On line 12-14, we use the :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.load_config` method to restore the hyperparameters that were used during the experiment.
 This saves us time in setting up the right hyperparameters.
-* on line 15, we use the :meth:`~machine_learning_control.control.utils.log_utils.logx.EpochLogger.load_config` method to restore the environment that was used during the experiment.
+* on line 15, we use the :meth:`~machine_learning_control.utils.log_utils.logx.EpochLogger.load_config` method to restore the environment that was used during the experiment.
 This saves us time in setting up the environment.
 * on line 17, we import the model weights.
 * on line 18-19, we load the saved weights onto the algorithm.